Buying real estate in South Korea?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What are the average monthly rents in Seoul right now depending on the type of property?
+What's the average apartment rent in Seoul right now depending on the district?

 It's something we develop in our South Korea property pack.